Nanostructure Engineering Science and Technology

 - National Institute of Advanced Industrial Science and Technology, Japan

 - The University of Glasgow Nanoelectronics Research Centre

 The micro- and nanofabrication cleanroom facility of the Nanostructure Engineering Science and Technology group is used for outreach activities and undergraduate teaching.
-In particular, the facility is used to deliver the laboratory part of the 3rd professional year electrical and computer engineering course ENEL491 - Nano Engineered Electronic Devices.
+In particular, the facility is used to deliver the laboratory part of the 3rd professional year electrical and computer engineering course ENEL491 - Nano Engineered Devices.
 As part of this laboratory component students use NEST facility equipment to fabricate single crystal silicon solar cells and characterize their efficiency.

 News, events and seminars

 When kiwi chicks first hatch out of their shells, they weigh around 300 grams.

 But this kiwi takes ‘tiny’ to a ...